bruceravel/demeter/documentation/SinglePage/mingw.rst

 This is my page of notes on how I built :demeter:`ifeffit` and :demeter:`demeter` to work with `Strawberry Perl
 <http://strawberryperl.com/>`_ and how I managed to build the
 :demeter:`demeter` with Strawberry Perl installer package.
-It may not be completely coherent |nd| let me know if anything isn't clear.
+These are mostly notes to myself, so this may not be completely coherent |nd|
+`raise an issue <https://github.com/bruceravel/demeter/issues>`_ is anything is unclear.

 First steps
 -----------